ColinKennedy/rez_developer_packages/rez_move_imports/README.md

 # How To Automate
-By itself, rez_move_imports only works with single Rez packages.
-But wrap it into a rez_batch_process command and suddenly you've got a tool that can automatically manage imports + dependencies of all of your Rez packages.
+By itself, `rez_move_imports` only works with one Rez package at a time.
+But wrap it into a `rez_batch_process` command and suddenly you've got a tool that can automatically manage imports + dependencies of all of your Rez packages.

-# TODO
-- Update the command examples here. commands for this + a command for rez_batch_process
+TODO add example command here